 10.8 Any person who has submitted an application for advance ruling can at any time before the advance ruling is issued, forward a notice in writing to the DGIR to withdraw his application.
-Where an applicant withdraws an advance ruling application, reference to paragraph 15.2 of these guidelines on fees imposed in the case of withdrawal has to be noted by the applicant.
+It is to be noted that fees would be imposed as stated in paragraph 15.2 of these guidelines in the case of withdrawal by the applicant.